-During her wedding ceremony Unn Tove (Tuva Novotny) discovers a newborn baby in the toilet of the restaurant.
+During her wedding party, Unn Tove (Tuva Novotny) discovers a newborn baby in the restaurant's toilet.
 There is no trace of the unknown mother.
 The young bride hands the child over to the authorities.
-Many years later the two meet again.
-Rosemari (Ruby Dagnal), now 16, is desperately looking for her biological mother, even though her foster parents sacrifice themselves for her.
+Many years later, the two meet again.
+Rosemari (Ruby Dagnal), now 16, is desperately searching for her birth mother, even though her foster parents are sacrificially caring for her.
 She hopes to have found her mother in Unn Tove.
-When she learns that she only found Rosemarie but did not give birth, a world collapses for the girl.
-But Unn Tove, now divorced and a successful journalist for a local radio station, offers to help her with her search.
+When she learns that she only found Rosemarie, but did not give birth to her, a world collapses for the girl.
+But Unn Tove, now divorced and a successful journalist for a local radio station, offers to help her in her search.
 Together they follow the few traces that can still be found after so many years.
-What they find could not only change the girl's life completely, but also throws a whole new light on life decisions, which Unn Tove begins to question more and more...
+What they find could not only completely change the girl's life, but also sheds a whole new light on life choices that Unn Tove begins to question more and more.

-The Norwegian/Danish/German co-production "Rosemari" is the very beautiful story of two people whose lives are closely connected by chance.
-It is a rousing search for answers in the past to heal old wounds and pave the way for the future.
-With a lot of slowness, a little humor and authentic emotions, director Sara Johnsen successfully implements the interesting premise in her fourth feature film.
-Certainly, some moments seem a bit lengthy and also constructed.
-But all in all, this easily digestible drama can leave a positive overall impression - not least because of the fact that the resolution of the story can actually surprise.
+The Norwegian/Danish/German co-production Rosemari is a very beautiful story of two people whose lives are closely connected by chance.
+It is a stirring search for answers in the past, to heal old wounds and pave the way for the future.
+With a lot of slow-paced action, a bit of humor, and emotions that seem authentic, director Sara Johnsen successfully executes the interesting premise in her fourth feature film.
+Sure, some moments feel a bit drawn out and contrived as well.
+But overall, this easily digestible drama can leave a positive overall impression - not least due to the fact that the resolution of the story can actually surprise.

-"Rosemari" is a small, unagitated and calm, but nevertheless thrilling, entertaining and moving movie.
-A clear recommendation for all who like Nordic cinema of the reserved kind.
+Rosemari is a small, unagitated and quiet, yet engaging, entertaining and moving film.
+A clear recommendation for all who like Nordic cinema of the understated kind.
 Worth seeing